Scleronema (fish): Species

 S. minutum and S. operculatum both originate from Rio Grande do Sul, Brazil; S. minutum 4.0 cm SL and S. operculatum 8.0 cm.
 S. minutum and S. operculatum usually live in a freshwater, tropical environment.
 S. operculatum are harmless to humans.

-Scleronema angustirostre
+Scleronema minutum

-As of 2017, S. angustirostre has been deemed a prohibited nonnative species in Florida, meaning the species is a danger to the ecology, health, and/or welfare of Florida and its residents.
-Like other species of Scleronema, S. angustirostre thrive in a freshwater environment and are benthopelagic, meaning that they either live at the surface or bottom of a body of water.
+As of 2017, S. minutum, under its synonym S. angustirostris, has been deemed a prohibited nonnative species in Florida, meaning the species is a danger to the ecology, health, and/or welfare of Florida and its residents.
+Like other species of Scleronema, S. minutum thrive in a freshwater environment and are benthopelagic, meaning that they either live at the surface or bottom of a body of water.